'Farewell to pantomime villain Brown'

 The next phase beckons.
 An assiduous chronicler of training sessions, particularly of Brendan Rodgers' training sessions - he says he has every one of them from their time together at Celtic recorded in books in his house - his life now is in coaching and, he hopes, management somewhere down the line.

-Rodgers is such a fan of Brown, and Brown such a fan of Rodgers, that it's no surprise a reunion at Leicester has been talked about so widely.
+Rodgers is such a fan of Brown, and Brown such a fan of Rodgers, that it's no surprise a reunion at Leicester City has been talked about so widely.

 The Leicester manager spoke regularly about Brown's resilience and intelligence as a footballer and always championed him as a coach of the future.
 This might be the moment when he takes Brown under his wing again, just as he did in 2016 when he became Celtic manager and revitalised a player who was then at the end of his tether in Glasgow.

 That period was one of the moments when Brown's playing post mortem was written.
-There's no doubt that in the back catalogues of most people who comment about football in this country there is an incriminating item about Brown being washed up.
+There's no doubt that in the back catalogues of most people who comment about football in Scotland there is an incriminating item about Brown being washed up.

 As far back as 2010, there was a major discussion about him on one of the Celtic supporters' forums and the view was unsparing.